amirosein/Assembly_Projects/README.md

   Using ADC (Analog to Digital Comparator) in ATMEGA16

 ## Project 5
-  Using USART in ATMEGA16 and asynchronise connection with another device (PC)
+  Using USART in ATMEGA 16 and asynchronise connection with another device (PC)

 ## Project 6
   Interrupt management using 74LS244 input buffer and 82C82 latch connected to ATMEGA16.
 Interrupt routin to give services to a keyboard and printer for printing the pushed button.